 Socket failures.
 UAE sockets take a lot of abuse — chargers, multiple adaptors, high-power kitchen appliances all running at once.
 The internal contacts in BS1363 sockets wear faster in high-use locations.
 A dead socket is almost always a failed socket mechanism rather than a wiring problem.
 Replacement: AED 120-220.

 Earthing faults.
 Older UAE apartments — particularly in Bur Dubai, Deira and Al Quoz — were wired before earthing was routinely included in the socket circuit.
-You may have two-pin sockets in older properties or sockets with the earth terminal floating.
-Modern appliances require proper earthing.
+You may find two-pin sockets in older properties, or sockets where the earth terminal is present but not actually connected to anything.
+Modern appliances require proper earthing for the protection they are designed around.
 A full earthing upgrade on an older apartment costs AED 1,500-4,000 depending on scope.

 Need a Licensed Electrician in Dubai?